inductiva/inductiva/docs/introduction/computational_resources_overview.md

 task.wait()
 ```
 In this option, it takes **approximately 20 minutes**
-to run this simulation on the shared pool of resources.
+to complete this simulation.

-### On Dedicated Resources
+### SWASH Simulation on Dedicated Resources

 Let's now run the same simulation on dedicated resources, specifically set
-up for this task:
+up for this task.

 ```python
 import inductiva